awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Python.03.md

        print(json.dumps(response, indent=4, cls=DecimalEncoder))
    ```

-1. To run the program, type the following command:
+1. To run the program, type the following command.

    `python MoviesItemOps05.py`

-   The program should fail with the following message:
+   The program should fail with the following message.

    `The conditional request failed`

-   This is because the movie has three actors in it, but the condition is checking for *greater than* three actors\.
+   The program fails because the movie has three actors in it, but the condition is checking for *greater than* three actors\.

-1. Modify the program so that the `ConditionExpression` looks like this:
+1. Modify the program so that the `ConditionExpression` looks like the following.

    ```
    ConditionExpression="size(info.actors) >= :num",